ChasePrasad/rle-image-encoder/README.md

 # RLE Image Encoder
-Uses run-length encoding to encode and decode image files by conferting them between rle, hexadecimal, and flat data values as specified by the user.
+Uses run-length encoding to encode and decode image files by converting them between rle, hexadecimal, and flat data values as specified by the user.